 | A2 (Waystage) | Routine tasks, simple descriptions of background and immediate environment | 3.0–3.5 | Spouse and partner visa extension (FLR(M)) |

-| B1 (Threshold) | Main points of clear standard speech, deal with most travel situations | 4.0–5.0 | Skilled Worker, Health and Care Worker, current settlement standard until 25 March 2027 |
+| B1 (Threshold) | Main points of clear standard speech, deal with most travel situations | 4.0–5.0 | Skilled Worker extension; current settlement standard until 25 March 2027 |

-| B2 (Vantage) | Complex texts, interact with fluency, technical discussion in own field | 5.5–6.5 | Student visa (degree level); settlement applications from 26 March 2027 (HC 1691) |
+| B2 (Vantage) | Complex texts, interact with fluency, technical discussion in own field | 5.5–6.5 | Skilled Worker / Scale-up / HPI entry (from 8 Jan 2026); Student visa (degree); settlement from 26 March 2027 (HC 1691) |

 | C1 (Effective Operational) | Express ideas fluently and spontaneously, sophisticated language | 7.0–8.0 | NMC / GMC professional registration, postgraduate Student visas at certain institutions |